The Italian Job: The Five Best Hotels In Italy

 He’s being dubbed the Mini Medici.
 That’s Michael Cioffi, everyone’s favourite American lawyer.
-He’s bought part of a medieval Tuscan hilltop village – it boasts just 30 houses and a year-round population of 10 – and he’s turning it into an upmarket holiday spot cum cultural hub.
+He’s bought part of a medieval Tuscan hilltop village – it boasts just 30 houses and a year-round population of 10 – and turned it into an upmarket holiday spot cum cultural hub.
 And one with gawpingly beautiful views over the Val d’Orcia, a UNESCO designated valley.
-The Mini Medici’s three houses (so far) and boutique hotel are done up the Arte Povre way by Ilaria Mani, the countess of rural chic.
+The Mini Medici’s houses and boutique hotel are done up the Arte Povre way by Ilaria Miani, the countess of rural chic.
 Think thick medieval walls and reclaimed 13th century beams, alongside underfloor heating and power showers as ‘art’.
-There’s Oreade, a 32-seat restaurant with a young, ex Georgio Locatelli chef at the helm who makes homemade pasta worth every calorie.
-The chapel has already been re-born as a concert venue, and soon to come are studios for artists-in-residence and a gallery, with Sarah McCrory, ex Frieze, as the curator.
-You can’t get more cutting-edge than that.
-The Mini Medici has founded a Jazz and Blues festival, and is planning a film festival too.
-Monteverdi has even got its own Etruscan dig.
-It’s a place for five star tourists and artists-in-residence – all wanting a sliver of life in the very slow lane.
-Go there for bruschetta and Barello; for contemplation and culture.
-He’s definitely swinging a Renaissance revival on his part of the hill.
-You can’t get more dolce vita than that.
+Rather than confined within a single building, hotel rooms and suites are dispersed throughout the medieval village, alongside two pools, a spa, yoga studio, gym and art gallery.

 A 15th-century former monastery high on the hillside with jaw-dropping views of Florence and the Arno Valley below, Villa San Michele is Michelangelo’s vision brought to life (he designed the façade of the main building).
 Landscaped gardens are bursting with heavenly scented lemon trees and rambling roses.
 Rooms are classic, but, crucially, fresh: think walnut furniture, Carrara marble and cool, neutral walls.
-But the big news here, the real jackpot for families, is the new complimentary ‘Smile Club’ (for ages 4-12) and kids’ concierge who will dream up fun-filled activities to keep sprats entertained around the clock.
+But the big news here, the real jackpot for families, is the complimentary ‘Smile Club’ (for ages 4-12) and kids’ concierge who will dream up fun-filled activities to keep sprats entertained around the clock.
 They (and you) can go hunting for treasure at the Uffizi Museum, visit an ice-cream factory or explore the hotel’s enchanting secret gardens, ending up eating a picnic lunch in the woods.
 Budding chefs can whip up pizza and pasta in the hotel’s cookery school (there’s a charge for this, but boy is it worth it); there are jewellery making and messy painting sessions for those feeling arty and little ones can even learn their first few works of Italian.
 Bellissima!

 Doubles from £580.
 Family packages are available, 0845 077 2222.